 When Am I Ovulating?

 A woman’s cycle is measured from the first day of her period, or the first day of bleeding and shedding of the uterine lining.
-The average cycle of a woman’s period lasts around 28 days.
+The average woman’s cycle lasts around 28 days, however this varies greatly woman to woman.
 Most women ovulate between the 11th and 21st day of their cycle.

 Read more on What To Know About Trying For A Baby Here

 A woman is only fertile during ovulation.
 During that period, an egg is deposited into the fallopian tube in anticipation of fertilization by sperm.
 The day before ovulation and the day of ovulation are considered the most fertile days for a woman since the egg survives about 24 hours after it is released.